I was stuck.

 I’ve talked to many women in the thick of it who believe death is better.

-One woman I know took action on that a few weeks ago and succeeded.
+One woman I know took action on that and succeeded.
 Her blood is on the hands of abusers in her life.
 God sees it.
 God knows exactly what happened.

 Abuse is a great unseen holocaust.
 (Small “h” – not to be confused with the historical Holocaust – capital “H” – that killed millions of marginalized Jewish people in Germany.)